 Ms. Lee earned her PhD (2011) at the University of Chicago.
 She has also worked with Joel Hoffman and Fred Rzewski at Music 09; David Felder at June in Buffalo; Virko Baley, Chen Yi and Jorge Grossmann at N.E.O.N.
 Festival; Ladislav Kubik at Czech-America Insititute in Prague as a composition fellow, and Melinda Wagner and Augusta Read Thomas at ACA (Atlantic Center for the Arts) as an Associate Artist-in-Residence.

-To learn more about the new judge of the Golden Key Festival Piano Composition Competition and to listen her music, please visit http://eunyoungleemusic.com.
+To learn more about Eun Young Lee and listen to her music, please visit http://eunyoungleemusic.com.